insin/templates/react-cross-runtime-app/README.md

 ### npm scripts

+**Note on dependencies:** you need to run `npm run deps` or `npm run dist` to bundle dependencies the first time you use this template, and every time any CSS or JS dependencies are changed.

+* `npm run deps` - bundles CSS & JS dependencies into single files
 * `npm run dist` - build all dependencies, build browser version & build HTA version
 * `npm start` - run the dev server to serve up the browser version and proxy